ACT Reading Exam Information

-Explanations of Reading Exam Strategies and Testing Advice:
+Explanations of Reading Exam Strategies and ACT Testing Advice:

 The reading exam contains four passages and 40 questions.
 You will be given 35 minutes to complete this part of the test.